 - Jesus lives, dies and rises again to set us free from the greatest powers that truly keep us enslaved in exile from God’s Kingdom, sin (Romans 6:22), satan (1 John 3:8) and death (Romans 8:2; Galatians 5:1-15).

-- The kingdom has come, the Spirit has been poured out onto God’s people (Acts2), and we’ve been brought out of the kingdom of darkness and into the kingdom of light (Colossians 1:13).
+- The Kingdom has come, the Spirit has been poured out onto God’s people (Acts2), and we’ve been brought out of the Kingdom of darkness and into the Kingdom of light (Colossians 1:13).
 Yet a strange tension remains.
 We await our King to return to bring history to completion (1 Corinthians 15).
-The Church wanders as exiles in the now and not yet (1 Peter 1:1, 2:11) in hopeful anticipation of a new creation where not only the penalty and power of darkness has been removed but its presence as well (2 Corinthians 5:17; Revelation 21-22).
+The Church wanders as exiles in the now and not yet (1 Peter 1:1, 2:11) in hopeful anticipation of a new creation where not only the penalty and power of darkness have been removed but its presence as well (2 Corinthians 5:17; Revelation 21-22).

 We desperately yearn for our real home, that Garden that tugs at our heartstrings.
-Every one of us, Christian or not, have this deep sense of displacement.
-We know things aren’t what they’re supposed to be, we’re never truly settled.
-There is a constant lack of contentment, and the road beckons us, calls to us with glints of answers to for our unsettled hearts.
+Christian or not, every one of us has this deep sense of displacement.
+We know things aren’t what they’re supposed to be; we’re never truly settled.
+There is a constant lack of contentment, and the road beckons us, calls to us with glints of answers for our restless hearts.
 There’s a reason why the open road seems so compelling.
-Travel and experiencing what the world has to offer is more popular today than ever.
-However, more often then not, we end up back where we started perhaps with more questions, more discontentment than ever before.
-As the preacher in Ecclesiastes says “I have seen everything that is done under the sun, and behold, all is vanity and a striving after wind” (Ecclesiastes 1:14).
+Travelling and experiencing what the world offers are more popular today than ever.
+However, more often than not, we end up back where we started, perhaps with more questions and more discontentment than ever before.
+As the preacher in Ecclesiastes says, “I have seen everything that is done under the sun, and behold, all is vanity and a striving after wind” (Ecclesiastes 1:14).
 Behold salvation.
 Salvation is liberation.
 It is liberation from our exile, from that which enslaves us (the powers of this world – satan, sin, and death), from that which unsettles us.
-It brings us into the light and gives us a grand hope for a settled and whole world with God dwelling our midst.
+It brings us into the light and gives us a grand hope for a settled and whole world with God dwelling in our midst.